githubixx/ansible-role-cert-manager-kubernetes/README.md

 First check if you want to change any of the default values in `default/main.yml`.
 As usual those values can be overridden in `host_vars` or `group_vars`.
 Normally there is no need to change that much.
 Besides the `cert_manager_chart_version` you might want do add a few options to `cert_manager_values`.
 It contains the configurable parameters of the cert-manager Helm chart.
 The list is submitted "as is" to `helm` binary for `template`, `install` or `upgrade` commands.

-The default action is to just render the Kubernetes resources YAML file after replacing all Jinja2 variables and stuff like that (that means not specifying any value via `--extra-vars cm_action=...` to `ansible-playbook`).
+The default action is to just render the Kubernetes resources YAML file after replacing all Jinja2 variables and stuff like that (that means not specifying any value via `--extra-vars action=...` to `ansible-playbook`).
 In the `Example Playbook` section below there is an `Example 2 (assign tag to role)`.
 The role `githubixx.cert_manager_kubernetes` has a tag `role-cert-manager-kubernetes` assigned.

 So to render the YAML files the WOULD be applied (nothing will be installed at this time) and the playbook is called `k8s.yml` execute the following command: